sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 In other words, $\epsilon = y - \hat{y}$.
 We call this the *residual*.
 When we predict a person's health care costs, this is the difference between the predicted costs (which we had created the year before) and the actual costs that the patient experienced (of that current year).

-Another way of saying this is to use the expected value.
-The model $f(X)$ estimates the expected value of the target $E[Y|X]$.
+Another way of saying this is in terms of expected value: the model $f(X)$ estimates the expected value of the target $E[Y|X]$.
 That is, once we condition on the data $X$, we can make a guess as to what we expect $Y$ to be "close to".
 There are many ways of measuring "closeness", as we will see.

-## Ordinary least squares (OLS)
+## Ordinary Least Squares (OLS)

-The type of model used refers to the class of function of $f$.
-If $f$ is linear, then we are using a linear model.
-Linear models are linear in the parameters, $\beta$.

-We observe the data $X$ and the want to predict the target $Y$.
+Also known as *simple linear regression*, OLS predicts the target as a weighted sum of the variables.

 We find a $\mathbf{\beta}$ so that